opendocsg/opendoc-postman-guide/twilio-sms.md

 **Reliability & availability**

-Twilio API success rate is 99.999% & uptime is ~ 99.95% (per month)
+Twilio API success rate is 99.999% & uptime is ~ 99.95% (per month).
-Nexmo does not publicly declare its API success rate and uptime AWS does not publicly declare its API success rate but uptime is ~99.90% (per month).
+Nexmo does not publicly declare its API success rate and uptime.
+AWS does not publicly declare its API success rate but uptime is ~99.90% (per month).

 ## How can I sign-up for a Twilio account?